Kin Kin: History

-The family of William D. Francis, one of Queensland's pioneering botanists, moved to the area circa 1906.
+The family of William Douglas Francis, one of Queensland's pioneering botanists, moved to the area circa 1906.
 Many native trees first identified by him are found in the area.

 Kin Kin State School opened on 26 May 1909 with the arrival of the first teacher Kathleen Storer.
 In 1917 it was renamed Kin Kin Junction State School (to avoid confusion with the school in the town of Kin Kin, now known as Kin Kin State School).
 It closed on 18 August 1981.
 It was at 984 Pomona Kin Kin Road (26.2841°S 152.8764°E).
 The Kin Kin Arboretum now occupies the site and the school building was relocated in 1986 to the Kin Kin Sports Group for use as a community centre.